HammerMuseum/hammer-channel/docs/specifications/search-all-fields-168787598.md

     - the `tags` field should be a `keyword` multi-valued field
 - Update mappings as required
 - *n.b as of writing this, the tags data is not in the system, so will need to be faked for the purpose of this story*
+- Adjust boosts to ensure that title and description are weighted heavier than transcriptions.
 - Update the search query in the backend `Search` class to search across all relevant fields.

 ## Documentation required
 - Documentation for field mappings